Volta0719/ip-input/README.md

 ```

 # Feature

-Imitation of Microsoft IP input box,Depends on the vue2,Using the `antd design vue`'s components 【`<a-input>`】.
+Imitation of Microsoft IP input box,Depends on the vue2,Using the `Ant design vue`'s components 【`<a-input>`】.

 * The mouse cursor moves in turn when press Arrow key
 * Unable to enter characters other than numbers